xiewu/teleport/rfd/0194-selinux-policy.md

 Install the policy in permissive mode before running through test cases that involve the SSH service.
 Check that exercising the test cases do not create any policy violations.

+Specifically, the following SSH service features will be tested with the policy installed:
+- Creation of host users and groups
+- Enhanced session recording with BPF
+- Creation of PAM contexts
+- TCP port forwarding
+- X11 forwarding
+- SFTP support

 ### Future work